Tayerquach/Assignment/README.md

 ## Health Metric
 - Average number of commits (push) per day (to any branch)
-- Average number of release per day (to any branch)

 ## Technical decisions
 ### Built With